f1ac0/A500-IDE-RAM/README.md

 - 2x 4k7 0805 resistors
 - 1x BAT54A (or equivalent) diodes
 - 64x rounded socket pins, for CPU pass-through connection.
 I use pins taken from a socket header.
 - 1x 2x22 2.0mm pin header.
-Remove pin 20 which is a key.
+Remove pin 20 which is IDE key.
 - 2x wires for INT2 and OVR signals
 - optional : 1x LED and resistor (330 ohm 0805 for example)